 |Kerry North-West Limerick||3||1||1|

 Fine Gael and Labour were the two parties who were the most pro-active in selecting their election candidates early.
-Females accounted for 15.4% of all Fine Gael candidates and 26.5% of all Labour candidates:
+Females accounted for 15.4% of all Fine Gael candidates (16, in total) and 26.5% of all Labour candidates (18 in total).
+Hence, there was no female Fine Gael candidates in 28 constituencies (2 female candidates contested the Galway West constituency) and no female Labour Party candidate in 25 constituencies.

 |Kerry North-West Limerick||3||2||1|

-The United Left Alliance grouping had 20 candidates (including 9 People Before Profit Alliance and 9 Socialist Party candidates) with female candidates accounting for 25.0% of these (though females accounted for 44.4% of all the selected People Before Profit candidates).
+The United Left Alliance grouping had 20 candidates (including 9 People Before Profit Alliance, 9 Socialist Party candidates and one Workers and Unemployed Action Group candidate) with female candidates accounting for 25.0% of these (although females accounted for 44.4% of all the selected People Before Profit candidates).
 The Green Party had candidates selected for each of the 43 constituencies and they selected eight female candidates (18.6% of current total):

 |United Left Alliance||Greens|